Alfresco/docs-alfresco/microsoft-365/latest/install/index.md

 7. Run the command `docker-compose up` to start the Docker containers.

-8. Browse to the [Alfresco Support Portal](http://support.alfresco.com/){:target="_blank"}, download `alfresco-onedrive-integration-2.x.x.zip` and extract the contents.
+8. Browse to the [Hyland Community](https://community.hyland.com/customer-portal/5097/downloads/alfresco){:target="_blank"}, download `alfresco-onedrive-integration-2.x.x.zip` and extract the contents.

 9. Log into the Digital Workspace as an administrator and place the `alfresco-ooi-content-model.xml` into the `Data Dictionary/Models` folder.
 View the details of the file, select the **Edit** option and check the **Model Active** box.